dk-liang/dk-liang.github.io/_pages/about.md

 * Excellent volunteer teacher, Hainan, 2016.
 (Thanks to students and colleagues.)
 * Former CEO & Co-Founde, [Wefly](https://www.tianyancha.com/company/3176757052), Inc. (The status of Wefly is cancellation.)
 * Vice-chairman, Science and Technology Association of College of EOAST, Nanjing University of Posts and Telecommunication, May 2017 ~ May 2018.
 * Monitor, Electromagnetic fields and wireless technology, Nanjing University of Posts and Telecommunication, Sep 2015 ~ Jun 2019.
-(Our class won the title of the advanced class collective in Jiangsu Province.)
+(Our class won the award of the advanced class of Jiangsu Province.)

 <script type="text/javascript" id="clustrmaps" src="//clustrmaps.com/map_v2.js?d=f4MP0UkdUkFjU8rhQtVNPbOqJDbrXXpe90qfkwCEcgU&cl=ffffff&w=a"></script>